 - Red Circle: Represents the sun, which is central to life in the Arctic.
 Its position, half in the white stripe and half in the red, symbolizes the sun's reflection on the ice and sea, creating a visual representation of Greenland's yin and yang.

-Usage and Significance of the Greenland Flag
+Usage and significance of the Greenland flag

 The Greenland flag is a symbol of cultural pride and identity for the Greenlandic people.
 It is displayed on official buildings, during national celebrations, and at events that highlight Greenlandic heritage and traditions.
 The flag is particularly prominent on National Day (June 21), which coincides with the summer solstice and the flag's adoption date.